Boston and Albany Railroad: Grand Junction

 The Grand Junction Railroad was chartered in 1847 as a reincorporation of the 1846 Chelsea Branch Railroad, meant to connect the lines north and west of Boston.
 The first section, from East Boston to Somerville, opened in 1849, and the extension to the B&W in Allston opened in 1856.
 The Eastern Railroad leased the line from 1852 to 1866, using part of it as their new main line.
 In 1866 the B&W bought the line (keeping trackage rights for the Eastern).

 Brookline/Highland

 The Brookline branch split from the main line in the west part of Boston's Back Bay, running southwest for 1.55 mi (2.5 km) to Brookline (the current location of Brookline Village station).
 It opened in 1847.
 In Summer 1852 the Charles River Branch Railroad extended the line to Newton Upper Falls; this would eventually become part of the New England Railroad, an alternate route to New York.

 In 1882 the B&A bought part of the Charles River Branch, and in 1884 they built a line from Riverside to the branch, forming the Highland branch, Newton Highlands branch, or "Newton circuit".
-Service ended in 1958, and the MBTA Green Line D branch light rail line started using the tracks in 1959.
+Service ended in 1958, and what is now the MBTA Green Line D branch light rail line started using the tracks in 1959.